 Set Qikiqtarjuaq as default location

-Cloudy.
-30 percent chance of showers in the evening.
+Cloudy with 30 percent chance of flurries.
 Wind north 20 km/h.
-Temperature steady near plus 5.
+Temperature steady near minus 23.
+Wind chill minus 34.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.

 Tune in for weather: regional, national and international, coming your way from our team of meteorologists!

 - Photo galleryThe north lives here

 - Environment CanadaSeasonal Forecasts

 - Temperature and precipitation outlook